Russian catwalk a gloomy affair for autumn/winter

 Leonid Alexeev gave the one show dedicated entirely to menswear, offering a seven-minute run of tidy looks with black-and-white suits -- many in glossy leather -- topped off with jaunty gray sports hats.

-“We (Russian designers of menswear) are slowly opening up the secret of a Russian man’s soul - the heavy, complicated soul, but at the same time a vmerery interesting one,” Alexeev told Reuters.
+“We (Russian designers of menswear) are slowly opening up the secret of a Russian man’s soul - the heavy, complicated soul, but at the same time a very interesting one,” Alexeev told Reuters.

 Although the runway trends contradicted street style in Moscow, where more men are out in tight trousers, scarves, colourful sunglasses and refined leather bags, conservatism will inevitably take over the men’s world, Alexeev said.